Pope Francis’ encyclical: your questions answered

 Tackling climate change is part of our duty as Christians to love and care for God’s creation; it’s an important dimension of our stewardship of the Earth.
 Our sisters and brothers across the world are being pushed deeper into poverty due to the changing climate and our faith moves us to speak out in solidarity.

 There are many different ways to tackle climate change, either individually or in a group, and one effective way is campaigning for change.
 We launched our One Climate, One World campaign in September 2014 to tackle climate change.
 If we don’t act now to reduce our pollution and environmental impact, many more people could be at risk of losing their livelihoods and everything they cherish.
-You can find out more and join the campaign now.

 What will the encyclical mean for the Catholic community?